sqatim/Override_42/level01/walkthrough.md

 0x0804866c  _fini
 ```

-The main function creates a buffer and subsequently clears it. then it prompts the user to enter a username using the fgets function and stores the content in a global variable called "a_user_name."
+The `main` function creates a buffer and subsequently clears it. then it prompts the user to enter a username using the `fgets` function and stores the content in a global variable called `"a_user_name"`.

 ```c
    0x080484d8 <+8>: sub    esp,0x60